-Per Sh Per Share and Warrant Total Without Over- Allotment Total With Full Over- Allotment Public offering price \$ 1.10 \$ 5,500,000 \$ 6,325,000 Underwriting discounts and commissions to be paid to underwriters by us (2)(3) \$ 0.088 \$ 440,000 \$ 506,000 Proceeds, before expenses, to us \$ 1.012 \$ 5,060,000 \$ 5,819,000
+Per Share and Warrant Total Without Over- Allotment Total With Full Over- Allotment Public offering price \$ Underwriting discounts and commissions to be paid to underwriters by us (2)(3) \$ Proceeds, before expenses, to us \$

-(1) The public offering price and underwriting discount corresponds, in respect of the securities (i) a public offering price per share of common stock (or per share of common stock underlying Series F Preferred Stock) of \$1.08 (\$0.9936 net of the underwriting discount) and (ii) a public offering price per warrant of \$0.01 (\$0.0092 net of the underwriting discount).
+(1) The public offering price and underwriting discount corresponds, in respect of the securities (i) a public offering price per share of common stock (or per share of common stock underlying Series F Preferred Stock) of \$ (\$ net of the underwriting discount) and (ii) a public offering price per warrant of \$ (\$ net of the underwriting discount).

-- (2) We have also agreed to reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$25,000 and an additional closing expense allowance up to a maximum of \$80,000. - (3) We have granted a 45-day option to the underwriters to purchase up to 750,000 additional shares of common stock, Class C Warrants exercisable for up to an additional 750,000 shares of common stock and/or Class D Warrants exercisable for up to an additional 750,000 shares of common stock at the public offering price per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offering per share of common stock and the public offer
+- (2) We have also agreed to reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$25,000 and an additional closing expense allowance up to a maximum of \$80,000. - (3) We have granted a 45-day option to the underwriters to purchase up to additional shares of common stock and/or warrants exercisable for up to an additional shares of common stock at the assumed public offering price per warrant set forth above less the underwriting discounts and commissions solely to cover over-allotments, if any.

-We estimate the total expenses payable by us for this offering to be approximately \$750,301, which amount includes (i) the underwriting discount of \$440,000, (ii) reimbursement of the accountable expenses of the underwriters, including the legal fees of the representative, in an amount not to exceed \$25,000 for pre-closing expenses plus \$80,000 for closing expenses and (iii) other estimated company expenses of approximately \$205,301 which includes legal, accounting, and printing costs and various fees associated with the registration and listing of our shares.
+We estimate the total expenses payable by us for this offering to be approximately , which amount includes (i) the underwriting discount of , (ii) reimbursement of the accountable expenses of the underwriters, including the legal fees of the representative, in an amount not to exceed \$25,000 for pre-closing expenses plus \$80,000 for closing expenses and (iii) other estimated company expenses of approximately which includes legal, accounting, and printing costs and various fees associated with the registration and listing of our shares.